 Likewise, it’s a good idea to keep your total debts— including your monthly mortgage payments and all applicable taxes and insurance— at or around 36% of your gross monthly income.

 Debts are anything you’re obligated to on a monthly basis.
 Student loans, credit card payments, car loans, tax debt, etc. all need to be considered.

-Understand what a mortgage pre-approval is and why it matters
+Step 3: Understand what a mortgage pre-approval is and why it matters

-Despite the fact that economists are predicting a more balanced market in 2019, the housing shortage crisis will still impact demand, meaning buyers need to get pre-approved for a mortgage to let sellers know they’re serious.
+In 2020, the housing shortage crisis will still impact demand, meaning buyers need to get pre-approved for a mortgage to let sellers know they’re serious.

 Quite different from a pre-qualification, which is merely an estimate of how much you can borrow, a pre-approval is a full mortgage loan commitment from your lender, indicating exactly how much you can borrow, and subject to a fully executed purchase contract and the completion of an appraisal.